advancedresearch/advancedresearch.github.io/blog/2018-09-30-why-semantical-research-is-significant-for-asi-safety.md

 However, in a complex world where an ASI operates, this algorithm does not exist.

-Even if you just wanted to prove that two sets are not identical, you still have to find one member of each set that are not equal to another.
+Even if you just wanted to prove that two sets are not identical, you still have to find one member of one set that is not equal to any other member of the other set.
 In the complex world we live in, *this might be impossible*.

 This poses a serious problem, because if the algorithm does not exist, then what the heck is the ASI doing?